6 sales metrics that managers should watch on a daily basis (and 4 more worth keeping an eye on)

 GET THE GUIDE

-If your team isn’t already upselling or cross-selling to existing customers, then they’re missing out on low hanging fruit.
+If your team isn’t already upselling or cross-selling to existing customers, they’re missing out on low-hanging fruit.
 There’s a 60 to 70% likelihood that existing customers will respond to an upsell, while the likelihood of selling to a new prospect is only 5 to 20%.
 Not only that, but if you’re a B2B company, 90% of customer revenue likely occurs following the initial sale.

 Upselling and cross-selling provide a surefire way to increase sales productivity in a fraction of the time.
-It’s crucial to know how often reps are selling to existing customers and if there’s room for growth in this area.
+It’s crucial to know how often reps sell to existing customers and if there’s room for growth in this area.

 (Nutshell’s Funnel report)